-When the Exchange 2013 CU5 update happens, it modifies the AD schema in domain controller to match with the version its going to install.
-In my case it already changed to the version of CU 5.
+During the Exchange 2013 CU5 update, it modified the AD schema on the domain controller to match with the version it’s going to install.
+In my case, it already changed to the version of CU 5.

-When I restored the Exchange server to earlier backup, it was for the older schema version.
-Therefore some kind of authentication or compatibility issue were there with the new Exchange schema in AD and old Exchange server version.
+When I restored the Exchange server from an earlier backup, it was for the older schema version.
+Therefore some kind of authentication or compatibility issue was there with the new Exchange schema in AD and old Exchange server version.

 Here is the way to find out the Exchange server schema version in domain controller.

-The solution is either restore your AD data from backup (you have to think how it will affect your other domain controllers and clients) or update the Exchange 2013 again which is matching the schema number.
+The solution is either restore your AD data from backup (you have to think about how it will affect your other domain controllers and clients) or update the Exchange 2013 server again to match the schema number.

-In my case, I made enough space in virtual machine’s LUN and ran the CU 5 update again.
+In my case, I made enough space in the virtual machine’s LUN and ran the CU5 update again.
 Without touching any settings in Exchange server or ECP, mail flow started working, active sync and Outlook anywhere all came back online.

 You can verify the server health and status after the upgrade by reading this great guide about how to update Exchange 2013 to SP1.

-I’m sure this post would be helpful to someone who struggles with Exchange 2013 sending mails go to draft folder after failed service pack or CU (Cumulative Updates).
+I’m sure this post is helpful to someone who struggles with Exchange 2013/2016/2019 problem in sending emails after a failed service pack or CU (Cumulative Updates).